-Building on the foundation of occasional dance courses offered at Yale since the early 1980s, Theater Studies currently supports a wide-ranging program in dance studies.
+Building on the foundation of occasional dance courses offered at Yale since the early 1980s, since 2006 Theater Studies has supported a wide-ranging program in dance studies.
 The curriculum consists of studio and seminar courses that cover the history, theory, and practice of dance forms spanning time and geography, from contemporary West African dance to The Twist.

 The dance studies curriculum emphasizes the study of movement as a window into larger cultural processes and historical frameworks.
 In keeping with the mission of Theater Studies, the courses combine practical and theoretical approaches to deepening students' understanding.
 In the studio courses, practical execution in the form of mastering diverse dance techniques, canonical repertory and choreographic methods is treated as an invaluable component of research and writing.
 The curriculum further investigates the fluid and fraught relationship between movement and language.
 Students develop a shared critical vocabulary for reading, interpreting and writing about dance, even as many of them learn to communicate their ideas through the creation of original dance compositions.

 Courses vary in format and prerequisites, from sit-down seminars open to all interested students to studio courses designed to challenge those with prior dance training.
 Students who have enrolled in one or more dance courses may choose to do independent research projects in dance studies.
 A small number of Theater Studies majors each year propose senior projects in dance.

 Yale Dance Theater (description below) is a major co-curricular initiative that augments and extends the work being done in the courses.
 Additional projects are undertaken in partnership with programs and departments across the university.